Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 It was Xiù's voice, sounding oddly tinny, and that suddenly made Zane aware of his surroundings - he was curled up on the floor of one of *Sanctuary*'s airlocks.
 Big enough for a Guvnurag to use, it was a large room by human standards.

 Xiù's face was at one of the windows.
 So pretty.
-So...cold.
+So... cold.
 That same look that had made him angry at her.
 Didn't she know who she was dealing with?

 The stump where his arm ended just below the elbow felt cold, and beyond that was a strange numbness.
 That should have bothered him more, but his ego ratcheted into gear, redirecting all the grief and insecurity that somebody without his personality disorder would have felt into pure grim anger.
 There would be a reckoning.